 When you blitz silken tofu in a food processor, you get a smooth and creamy vegan replacement to butter.
 Also, as tofu packs plenty of plant-based proteins, each slice of this lemon cake provides almost 20% of your recommended daily intake for proteins.
 Not bad for a dessert!

-We have used xanthan gum to help to bind the ingredients and give structure to this flourless cake.
-Xanthan gum is the secret ingredient for perfect gluten-free baking as it reduces crumbling and adds thickness to the cake.
-Also, this binder is a great alternative to potato or corn starch in keto-friendly baking and it has just a few calories.
+We have used arrowroot starch to help to bind the ingredients and give structure to this flourless cake.
+It's the secret ingredient for perfect gluten-free baking as it reduces crumbling and adds thickness to the cake.

 Let's get started!

 As we prepared this flourless cake to be suitable for those on a ketogenic diet, also people with diabetes can enjoy a slice of this lemony treat.

 Almond flour is a low-carb flour and erythritol is a natural zero-calorie sweetener, meaning this dessert recipe has very little sugars and carbohydrates.
 Each slice has only 1.6 grams of sugar which amounts to just 1.8% of your recommended daily intake (RDI).
 Therefore, this pound cake is good diabetics too.

 With our free Smart-Search tool, you can easily find recipes that match your diet needs including low-carb or low-sugar diets.

 What makes this lemon pound cake so healthy?